ishi12121/ishi12121/README.md

 # 💫 About Me:
-🔭 I’m currently working on projects more than I can handle. <br>👯 I’m looking to collaborate on Ishis.<br>🌱 I’m currently learning golang go routines concurrency.<br>💬 Ask me about anything ..<br>⚡ I play valorant A Lot [ZANGETSU#1010].
+🔭 I’m currently working on projects more than I can handle. <br>👯 I’m looking to collaborate on My billion dollar startup idea.<br>🌱 I’m currently learning golang go routines concurrency.<br>💬 Ask me about anything ..<br>⚡ I play valorant A Lot [ZANGETSU#1010].

 ## 🌐 Socials: